digitpk/NFT-Generator-by-PythonWell/README.md

 ### Running The Program

-Inside of the `py-nft-generator` folder, open a terminal and run `python art-engine` and your images and metadata will start being created :partying_face:
+Inside of the `NFT-Generator-by_PythonWell` folder, open a terminal and run `python art-engine` and your images and metadata will start being created :partying_face:

 ## Contributing